Skycoder42/QuickExtras/README.md

-# QtAndroidStuff
+# QuickExtras
-Some useful stuff for using android with Qt
+Additional Stuff for Qt Quick, with mobile support (Android)